simonlzn/simonlzn.github.io/_posts/2015-08-07-front-end-technologies-used-in-current-projects.md

+---
+layout: post
+title: "Front-end technologies used in current projects"
+date: 2015-08-07
+---
 Since a couple of months, many front-end technologies have been introduced into our projects.
 Here I want to summarize some of major changes we did in the past year.

 <h3>HTML</h3>